 Any allegations of misconduct must adhere to the following process for identification and resolution.
-The misconduct may apply to misconduct in scholarly research, data collection, gathering and retention, authorship, responsibilities of principal researchers, conflict of interest, or other misconduct.
+The misconduct may apply to misconduct in scholarly research, data collection, gathering and retention, authorship, responsibilities of principal researchers, conflict of interest or other misconduct.

-- 1. The allegation of misconduct must be made in writing, signed, and dated, and forwarded to the Vice President, Academic, normally within six months of the alleged misconduct by the administrator that receives it.
+- 1. The allegation of misconduct must be made in writing, signed, and dated, and forwarded to the Senior Vice President, Finance, Administration and CFO, normally within six months of the alleged misconduct by the administrator that receives it.
 The allegation must contain sufficient detail to enable the respondent to understand the allegation.
-The Vice President, Academic may require that additional information be provided in the complaint.
-Anonymous allegations will not normally be entertained.
-However, if the evidence is compelling, the Vice President, Academic may elect to initiate an investigation into the complaint. - 2.
-The Vice President, Academic may resolve the allegation after meeting with the relevant parties and render a decision in writing.
+The Senior Vice President, Finance, Administration and CFO may require that additional information be provided in the complaint.
+Anonymous allegations will not be entertained.
+However, if the evidence is compelling, the Senior Vice President, Finance, Administration and CFO may elect to initiate an investigation into the complaint. - 2.
+The Senior Vice President, Finance, Administration and CFO may resolve the allegation after meeting with the relevant parties and render a decision in writing.
 The respondent will be informed of his or her right to have a third-party present at this meeting (and any future meetings).
-The Vice President, Academic may also determine that insufficient evidence exists for a complaint and may dismiss the allegation. - 3.
-The Vice President, Academic will determine whether a formal investigation is warranted within two weeks of the allegation.
-The Vice President, Academic will appoint a threeperson investigation committee of academics, one of whom should be external to the College.
+The Senior Vice President, Finance, Administration and CFO may also determine that insufficient evidence exists for a complaint and may dismiss the allegation. - 3.
+The Senior Vice President, Finance, Administration and CFO will determine whether a formal investigation is warranted within two weeks of the allegation.
+The Senior Vice President, Finance, Administration and CFO will appoint a three-person investigation committee of academics, one of whom should be external to the College.
 A committee chair will be elected and will determine the process for obtaining and recording necessary evidence.
-While the Investigation Committee reports its findings to the Vice President, Academic, the Vice-President does not participate in the investigation. - 4.
+While the Investigation Committee reports its findings to the Senior Vice President, Finance, Administration and CFO, the Senior Vice-President does not participate in the investigation. - 4.
 The Investigation Committee will ensure the identification and gathering of all relevant documentation.
 Any and all persons relevant to the allegation will be offered the opportunity to present allegations and rebuttals.
-The privacy of all individuals will be protected at all times during the complaint process, and documentation and materials will be recorded and held confidential under the jurisdiction of the Office of the Vice President, Academic.
+The privacy of all individuals will be protected at all times during the complaint process, and documentation and materials will be recorded and held confidential under the jurisdiction of the Office of the Senior Vice President, Finance, Administration and CFO.
 Access to the information must follow Freedom of Information guidelines. - 5.
 The Investigation Committee may request additional documentation or external advice if relevant for the resolution of the allegation. - 6.
-The Investigation Committee will submit its report and recommendations in writing to the Vice President, Academic with a copy to both the complainant and respondent.
-The

-Investigation Committee has the authority to decide on misconduct and its decision is binding on the College.

-- 7. The report should contain details of the complaint, selection of committee members and rationale for their appointment, methodology for the complaint investigation, evidence gathered, persons interviewed and details of interview, and recommendations for action (including any sanctions and methods to restore reputations). - 8.
-An appeal to the Vice President, Academic may be made in writing within one week of the decision being communicated by either the complainant or the respondent.
+The Investigation Committee will submit its report and recommendations in writing to the Senior Vice President, Finance, Administration and CFO with a copy to both the complainant and respondent.
+The Investigation Committee has the authority to decide on misconduct and its decision is binding on the College. - 7.
+The report should contain details of the complaint, selection of committee members and rationale for their appointment, methodology for the complaint investigation, evidence gathered, persons interviewed and details of interview, and recommendations for action (including any sanctions and methods to restore reputations). - 8.
+An appeal to the Senior Vice President, Finance, Administration and CFO may be made in writing within one week of the decision being communicated by either the complainant or the respondent.